47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 ## Setting up authentication with Auth0

 In this tutorial, you will integrate with Auth0 to authenticate users of your app.
-You will use authentication to secure the dashboard portion of your _web_ component as well as the endpoints of the _api_ component.
-To do this, you will first configure Auth0, then make and test changes to your app locally, and finally re-deploy the secured application to AWS.
+You will use authentication to secure the dashboard portion of your _web_ component as well as the HTTP endpoints of the _api_ component.
+To do this, you will first configure Auth0, then make changes to your app and test it locally, and finally re-deploy the secured application to AWS.
 Upon completion, you will be able to log in to the dashboard portion of your _web_ component using your Google Account:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/4d36bb48-5463-4d1b-af0d-6bbbbc7771fd">

-This tutorial assumes you have already made the [first deployment of your application to AWS](first-deployment-to-aws.md), and then completed one full development cycle including [re-deploying of your application to AWS](re-deploying-to-aws.md).
+This tutorial assumes you have already made the [first deployment of your application to AWS](first-deployment-to-aws.md), and then completed one full development cycle including [re-deploying your application to AWS](re-deploying-to-aws.md).
+Let's get started!

 ### Get the public URL of your web application